 Bribery and tracing: some thorny issues

-Charles Dougherty QC and Ruth Kennedy will consider some of the tricky areas of bribery and tracing.
-This will include consideration of recent analysis of what counts as a “bribe”, claims by third parties affected by bribery, remoteness, when accounts of profit might be available, and other questions that are yet to be considered or settled by the courts.
-They will also analyse the “rules” of tracing including backwards tracing following Federal Republic of Brazil v Durant, as well as giving guidance on how to handle the legal and practical difficulties of tracing through foreign jurisdictions.
+Charles Dougherty QC considers some of the tricky areas of bribery and tracing.
+Including consideration of recent analysis of what counts as a “bribe”, claims by third parties affected by bribery, remoteness, when accounts of profit might be available, and other questions that are yet to be considered or settled by the courts.
+He will analyse the “rules” of tracing including backwards tracing following Federal Republic of Brazil v Durant, as well as giving guidance on how to handle the legal and practical difficulties of tracing through foreign jurisdictions.

 Charles is a leading commercial silk who specialises in commercial fraud, insurance & reinsurance and private international law.
 He has vast experience of dealing with high-value fraud claims, in particular claims with a multi-jurisdictional element, and of obtaining (or resisting) freezing and search orders and other interim relief.
 He has long been recommended as a one of the leading commercial fraud silks in Legal 500 and Chambers UK.
 Recent reported commercial fraud claims include the Novoship Litigation, Federal Republic of Brazil v Durant, Lemos v Lemos and BFS v Foley.